 - Evora.
 Fast, comfortable and good-looking sports car.

 - Exige.
 Excellent performance and an enjoyable driving experience make the Exige a popular choice for keen drivers.

 This Italian luxury car manufacturer was founded in Bologna in 1914, and has a reputation for combining interior refinement and comfort with a high level of performance.
-Purchased by Fiat in 1993, it now comes under the ownership umbrella of Fiat Chrysler Automobiles but still remains known for its range of high-end vehicles.
+Purchased by Fiat in 1993, it now comes under the ownership umbrella of Stellantis, but still remains known for its range of high-end vehicles.

 Popular Maserati models include: